It’s who I am.

 This is nothing new for me.
 This is who I am and who I have always been.
 I am a proud liberal/progressive.
 And I don’t intend to stop now.

 I don’t have to remain neutral.
 This is my personal blog.
 Yes, it contains valuable IEP assistance for parents, and anyone is welcome to read that.
 But that doesn’t mean I cannot have an opinion.
-To the contrary, advocates are usually very opinionated and outspoken.
+On the contrary, advocates are usually very opinionated and outspoken.

 There are two kinds of advocacy-